Cyrillization of Chinese

 The cyrillization of Chinese is the transcription of Chinese characters into the Cyrillic alphabet.

-The Palladius system is the official Russian standard for transcribing Chinese into Russian, with variants existing for Ukrainian, Belarusian and the various languages of Russia.
+The Palladius system is the official Russian standard for transcribing Mandarin Chinese into Russian, with variants existing for Ukrainian, Belarusian and the various languages of Russia.
 It was created by Palladius Kafarov, a Russian sinologist and monk who spent thirty years in China in the nineteenth century.
 Other languages that use the Cyrillic script have systems designed for their own language.

 Russian system

 Initials

 Note that because the Russian version of the Cyrillic alphabet has no letters for dz or dzh (although дз and дж are found in Bulgarian, and also ѕ and џ are found in Serbian and Macedonian Cyrillic), the digraphs цз and чж are used respectively.